 On the supply side, services, manufacturing and construction sectors are severely affected by COVID-19, he said.

-Against the backdrop of the pandemic, the Indian economy faces several challenges and risks, both externally and internally, Rhee said.
+Against the backdrop of the pandemic, Rhee said the Indian economy faces several challenges and risks, both externally and internally.

 External risks include a sharper-than-expected and a more prolonged global slowdown and large capital outflows that can amplify domestic financial sector stress and tighten external financing of the corporates, creating a negative feedback loop.